 Behind are two apartment buildings with a decreasing skyline representing fluttering flags.
 Between was a building with picture walls showing the accomplishments of the leaders.
 This was the only place we saw anything on #3.
 There are no statues of him.

 Mansudae Art Studio.
 Korean art mostly paintings and ceramics for sale.
-We went to three studios, 2 artists and one of a family who had done pottery for several generations.
+We went to three studios, 2 artists and a family who had done pottery for several generations.
 To paint the leaders, artists need consent and approval of the final product.
-All show two smiling leaders facing the right.
+All show two smiling leaders facing to the right.

 Pyongyang Metro.
 Built in 1972, it has two lines extending 35 km.
 We descended a very long escalator (timed at 2’ 48”, 42 seconds more than the longest in Moscow but maybe a little slower?), old people were sitting down on the escalator, and everybody looked us over carefully, especially the two tall Germans.
 They are deep enough to function as bomb shelters in the event of the long-awaited American invasion and have blast doors.
 Revolutionary music came from small speakers on the escalator.